EdwardSnug/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -l Display in a long format ls -la Display in a long format and include hidden files ls -lan Display in digit format in long version
+ls -l Display in a long format ls -la Display in a long format and include hidden files ls -lan Display in digit format in long version mkdir /tmp/myfirstdirectory creates the named directory to the tmp directory as parent folder